-SECTION 3.
-That the City Manager, or the City Manager's designee, shall complete and attach a cover page to the 2023-24 Fiscal Year Budget containing all of the information required by Texas Local Government Code § 102.007(d).
-The 2023-24 Fiscal Year Budget shall be filed with the City Secretary and County Clerks of Dallas and Kaufman Counties and, along with the cover page and record vote of each member of the City Council by name voting on the adoption of the 2023-24 Fiscal Year Budget, be posted on the City's website.
+SECTION 2.
+That the City Manager, or the City Manager's designee, shall complete and attach to the 2023-24 Fiscal Year Budget, attached as Exhibit A to this ordinance, a cover page containing all of the information required by Texas Local Government Code 102.007(d).